Colorado Bicycle Accident Attorneys

 How Can We Help?

 The number of people bicycling instead of driving their cars is increasing in the U.S. The high price of gas, coupled with a renewed focus on health and wellness, and the sheer enjoyment a bike ride can bring, has made cycling an increasingly favored activity.
 However, the national statistics for bike/car collision related fatalities and injuries are grim.

-According to a study by the Governors Highway Safety Association, there has been a 16 percent increase in the number of bicyclists killed in motor vehicle crashes from 621 in 2010 to 722 in 2012.
-The fatality rates green’ again in 2013 to 743.
+According to the National Highway Traffic Safety Administration, there has been an 12.2 percent increase in the number of bicyclists killed in motor vehicle crashes from 729 in 2014 to 818 in 2015.
 The number of bicyclists injured each year has remained consistently high over recent years, staying between 48,000 to 52,000.